-net operating loss carryforwards at its European subsidiaries.
-Of this loss carryforward, approximately \$238,000 expires in fiscal 2003 while the balance may be utilized for an indefinite period of time.
+At April 30, 2002, the Company has available approximately \$2.0 million in net operating loss carryforwards at its European subsidiaries.
+These loss carryforwards may be utilized for an indefinite period of time.

 14. Segment Information

 The Company operates under three reportable segments: